Program Priority Goals

 NASW Code of Ethics Revisions

-Members may propose revisions to the NASW Code of Ethics.
-These proposed revisions are reviewed by the DA Planning Task Force, the National Ethics Committee, and the national equity committees and considered by the NASW Board for placement on the DA agenda.
-Proposed revisions to the Code of Ethics approved for the DA consideration are posted on the Delegate Assembly website for comment.
+Members and the NASW Board of Directors may propose revisions to the NASW Code of Ethics.
+These revisions are reviewed by national staff, the National Ethics Committee, and the national equity committees and approved by the NASW Board for placement on the DA agenda.

-Delegations and coalitions are encouraged to discuss the proposed organizational policy revisions.
-The DA culminating meeting includes a question-and-answer session on any proposed amendments, followed by floor consideration by the Assembly where they are debated, deliberated, and voted on by delegates.
+Revisions to the Code of Ethics and NASW Bylaws are posted on the Delegate Assembly website for comment.
+Delegations and coalitions are encouraged to discuss the revisions.
+The DA culminating meeting includes a question-and-answer session on any amendments, followed by floor consideration by the Assembly where they are debated, deliberated, and voted on by delegates.

 NASW Board Regional Alignment